quasar098/midi-playground/README.md

 ### generic

 - redo scoring because it currently sucks
-- add a timer in the beginning so you can predict first note
 - visual aid for timing
 - life bar
 - see entire map at the end